-- Debt service on general obligation bonds and state supported debt (obligations that are based solely on the state's commitment to annually seek appropriation for repayment could be supported by a lease or contract) in any year shall be targeted not to exceed the level of 4% of the year's projected unrestricted revenues.
-In fiscal year 2021 this became the primary methodology for establishing debt capacity - Debt service on general obligation bonds, state supported debt, the DOT reimbursement program, and the school debt reimbursement program shall be targeted not to exceed the level of 7% of the year's projected unrestricted revenues - All future debt issuances are amortized over 20 years, with level debt service payments - All bonds are issued at an assumed interest rate of 5% - Annual unrestricted revenues available to pay debt service through 2029 are set at amounts stipulated in the Fall 2020 Revenue Sources Book of the Tax Division - The impact of PERS and TRS state assistance payments is included for context
+- Debt service on general obligation bonds and state supported debt (obligations that are based solely on the state's commitment to annually seek appropriation for repayment could be supported by a lease or contract) in any year shall be targeted not to exceed the targeted level of 4% of the year's projected unrestricted revenues.
+In fiscal year 2021 this became the primary methodology for establishing debt capacity - Debt service on general obligation bonds, state supported debt, the DOT reimbursement program, and the school debt reimbursement program shall be targeted not to exceed the targeted level of 7% of the year's projected unrestricted revenues - All future debt issuances are amortized over 20 years, with level debt service payments - All bonds are issued at an assumed interest rate of 5% - Annual unrestricted revenues available to pay debt service through 2031 are set at amounts stipulated in the Fall 2021 Revenue Sources Book of the Tax Division. - The impact of PERS and TRS state assistance payments is included for context.

-While the State ratios were higher than stated debt capacity metrics for the last few years, this level of debt was determined to be feasible without credit downgrade based on the financial alternatives available to the State.
+Improved revenue forecasts combined with the legal invalidation of several authorized but unissued subject to appropriation debt instruments have improved the State's capacity to issue new debt.
 As financial resources evolve through time, debt capacity should be expected to either shrink or grow, and caution should be used in deciding to commit to this level of debt prior to revenue recovery or re-identification.
-Given the state's current fiscal structure and projected annual unrestricted revenue deficiencies, the amount that the state could issue without negative credit action is limited to essential and minimalistic projects, and even in those instances absent a binding fiscal plan to attain an expectation of a recurring balanced budget will likely result in additional negative credit rating action.
+Given the state's current fiscal structure and future projected annual unrestricted revenue deficiencies, the amount that the state could issue without negative credit action is more limited than the analysis would otherwise imply.
+Projects that are funded with debt should be carefully considered and fall into the infrastructure category.
+The State's credit rating won't be entirely secure until some form of binding fiscal plan that achieves an expectation of a recurring balanced budget is implemented.
 As previously noted, the term "debt" includes all the State's outstanding general obligation and state-supported debt.

 Projected state payments on debt obligations are summarized below.
-The table includes the Series 2020A general obligation bonds, State obligations paid directly from the general fund or reimbursed by the general fund for municipal obligations both gradually decrease from current levels, but those decreases are more than offset by increases in expected payments for the PERS and TRS special funding situation.
+Not including authorized but unissued debt, State obligations paid directly from the general fund or reimbursed by the general fund for municipal obligations both gradually decrease from current levels, but those decreases are